ezrahall1/aws-static-website/README.md

 The next step I uploaded some objects to the bucket I have created.

-Click on upload, click on add files and add the two html files (index.html and error.html).
 <img src="https://i.imgur.com/AQICKJI.png" height="80%" width="80%" alt="Image 8"/>

 <H3>Step 3 – Grant permissions</H3>